obeone/multi-registry-cache/CONFIG.md

 #### Automatic

-- Run `python setup.py` and fine-tune settings in `config.yaml`after that.
+- Run `python setup.py` and fine-tune settings in `config.yaml` afterwards.
-- And run `python generate.py` to generate all files in `compose` directory.
+- Then run `python generate.py` to generate all files in the `compose` directory.

 #### Manual

 1. Copy `config.sample.yaml` to `config.yaml`.
 2. Fill in your registry credentials and other settings.
-3. Set everything else (especially hosts)
+3. Set everything else (especially hosts).
-4. Execute `python generate.py` to generate all files in `compose` directory.
+4. Execute `python generate.py` to generate all files in the `compose` directory.
-5. Go in that directory (`cd compose`)
+5. Go into that directory (`cd compose`).
 6. Run `docker compose up -d` to start the services.

 By following these steps, you can configure and run your multi-registry environment with Traefik and Redis caching, simplifying the management of multiple container registries.